sirdarckcat/ubuntu/Ubuntu.md

-Name:    linux-riscv
+Name:    linux-riscv-6.5
 Version: 6.5.10
-Series:  23.10 (mantic)
+Series:  22.04 (jammy)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 23.10 series.
+    This is the source code for the Ubuntu linux kernel for the 22.04 series.
 This source tree is used to produce the flavours: generic.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.